jpgsantos/Subcellular_workflow/Docs/SBtab.rst

 .. _parameter_comment:

-- **!Comment** - refers to the name of parameter and has to start with either 'kf' for the forward reactions rates or 'kr' for the backward reactions rates.
+- **!Comment** - refers to the name of a parameter and has to start with either 'kf' for the forward reactions rates or 'kr' for the backward reactions rates.
 We advise to name the parameters after the corresponding reactions, e.g. 'kf_AXB__A_B' and 'kr_AXB__A_B' for the reaction 'A + B <= > A_B'.

 .. _parameter_value_lin: